Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 Congratulations on completing all the course requirements!

 Unfortunately, this guide does not guarantee admission to any university; nor to any specific major at the university; nor, even, to any broader field of study.
-You must still be officially admitted.
+You must still be officially admitted under the admisison policy of the desired university/major/program.